 No, he's concerned about the fact that they're lying to one other.
 Speaking falsehoods and not the truth with their neighbor.
 He's concerned that they're angry with one another.
 And that they're holding onto this anger, day after day after day.
 He's concerned that when they speak to each other, they tear each other down without any grace for their brother's mistakes.
 He's concerned that their conversation is filled with bitterness and slander and malice.

-In short, Paul's not concerned about whether or not they're swearing or cussing or being vulgar.
-Although he does address that issue in other books.
-I'm not saying we should be saying those sorts of things either.
+In short, Paul's not just concerned about whether or not they're swearing or cussing or being vulgar.
+No, plenty of "corrupting talk" can come out of your mouth without ever saying one of those four-letter words.